cesilko1/rcr/README.md

 #### Example

-You need to define *fetcher function* for fetching user by *userId*:
+You need to define a *fetcher function*, the *fetch api*, *axios* or whatever you want can be used in the fetcher function.

 ```typescript
 // userApi.ts